 Can a paternity action only be instituted by the mother of the child?

-An action for paternity can be initiated by either the mother or the person who believes himself to be the biological father.
+An action for paternity can be initiated by either the mother or the person who believes himself to be the biological father, as a father does have rights in a paternity situation.
 An action can also be instituted by the State of Arizona, particularly where benefits are being paid for or funded by the State for the benefit of the child.